Trump plan to rollback fuel standards to get second hearing

 FRESNO, Calif.
-(AP) — The Trump administration’s proposal to rollback national fuel economy standards was headed for its second public hearing a day after California officials and scores of speakers here blasted it as a danger to the environment and public health.
+(AP) — The Trump administration’s proposal to roll back national fuel economy standards was headed for its second public hearing a day after California officials and scores of speakers blasted it as a danger to the environment and public health.

 The second hearing was scheduled for Tuesday in Dearborn, Michigan — a city in a region dominated by the auto industry where it could get a better reception.
 A major auto industry trade group says it supports annual increases in fuel efficiency, but it also says customers aren’t buying more efficient cars.